MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-2-Create-email.md

 7. Select **Save and Close**.
 A pop-up will appear with the message *Your changes were saved*.
 Select **View record** to open the new email.
     > [!NOTE]
     > You can also navigate back to **Emails** and open **Smart Machine Campaign     Reminder** directly.
-8. On the designer, select the header text block and replace the text with: `The new Airpot Smart Machine: available this fall!`
+8. On the designer, select the header text block and replace the text with: *The new Airpot Smart Machine: available this fall!*
-9. Change the copy below the header to: "Our new Airpot Smart Machine is a new way to make coffee.
-Learn more about the first-of-its-kind coffee machine today."
+9. Change the copy below the header to: *Our new Airpot Smart Machine is a new way to make coffee.
+Learn more about the first-of-its-kind coffee machine today.*
 10. Remove the two-column section.
 11. On the toolbar, select **Save.**
 12. Select **Preview and test** to preview the email.